AdityaPareek96/RentalEase-Property-Renting-Website/README.md

 # RentalEase 🏡

-Wanderlust is a full-stack web application inspired by Airbnb that allows users to discover, and host unique stays around the world.
+RentalEase is a full-stack web application inspired by Airbnb that allows users to discover, and host unique stays around the world.
 Built with a modern web stack, it delivers a smooth, user-friendly experience for travelers and hosts alike.

 ---